mikey242/kudos-donations/readme.txt

 5. Transactions screen

 == Changelog ==

+= 2.0.2 =
+* Add ability to search by campaign in transactions table
+* Update Dutch translation

 = 2.0.1 =
 * Add ability to clear twig cache from the debug menu